 All pottery is made in the Kapaa studio.
 The pieces you see on these pages are made with colored clay.
 The colorful designs are in the clay itself.
 They are glazed with a transparent glaze.

-They are created by building a 60-70 lb. block of colored clay - this process is lengthy, usually taking two months.
+They are created by building a block of colored clay - this process is lengthy, usually taking two months depending on the size.
+(The final block can weigh anywhere from 20 lbs. to 120 lbs.!)
 Once complete, thin slices are cut from the block using fine wire.
 The slices are laminated to wheel thrown or slab-built work.
 One block will produce 4-500 pieces.